projectpythia-mystmd/ERA5_interactive-cookbook-ncote/README.md

 Additional notebooks will follow.

-### Section 1 ( "Basic Visualization")
+### Section 1 ( "Basic Visualization" )

 This notebook reads in a sea-level pressure ERA-5 grid, regrids from Gaussian to Cartesian coordinates, and visualizes the data with Matplotlib and Cartopy.

 ### Section 2 ( "Interactive Visualization 1" )

-This notebook reads in sea-level pressure and 2-meter temperature ERA-5 grids, regrids as in the first notebook, and visualizes the data in an interactive manner using [Geoviews](https://geoviews.org].
+This notebook reads in sea-level pressure and 2-meter temperature ERA-5 grids, regrids as in the first notebook, and visualizes the data in an interactive manner using [Geoviews](https://geoviews.org).

 ## Running the Notebooks